southworkscom/BotBuilder-Samples/CSharp/core-CustomState/README.md

 ### Outcome

-The sample itself will behave exactly the same than the [StateDialog bot](../core-State) with the difference that the bot state is being stored in DocumentDB.
+The sample itself will behave exactly as the [State bot](../core-State) with the difference that the bot state is being stored in DocumentDB.

 After running the sample, go to the [Azure DocumentDB Emulator Data Explorer](https://localhost:8081/_explorer/index.html#) to check the documents that were stored in DocumentDB.
 Different Documents are created depending on the bot store type being used.